ventus-ag/docs/_docs/tutorials/Istio.md

 ---
-title: Install and and run Istio in Kubernetes
+title: Install and and use Istio in Kubernetes
 description: How to install and use istio in Kubernetes.
 tags: [ featured, tutorial, kubernetes, istio ]
 # permalink: /new-Linux-VM-using-Ventus/
 ---
-# Running ML pipeline using Kubeflow on Kubernetes
+# Install and and use Istio in Kubernetes
 {: .no_toc }
 ---

-{% include alert.html type="info" title="Kubeflow - The Machine Learning Toolkit for Kubernetes" content="The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." %}
+{% include alert.html type="info" title="What is Istio?" content="Istio - It is a service mesh that placed into existing distributed applications.
+Istio includes APIs that let it integrate into any logging platform, or telemetry or policy system and lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices." %}

-{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes and Kubeflow in order to compile, train and serve model of machine learning." %}
+{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will install Istio in Kubernetes, deploy the Bookinfo application used to demonstrate various Istio features and getting access to observabiliti console for Istio - Kiali." %}

 ## Table of contents
 {: .no_toc .text-delta }